LunarLogic/pg_morph/README.md

 ## Development plan

 To avoid extra database operations with deleting duplicated records view of main table is going to be used.
-Possibly at the begining it won't be as transparent for ActiveRecord as it is now, but this change is important from the point of view of database optimization.
+Possibly at the beginning it won't be as transparent for ActiveRecord as it is now, but this change is important from the point of view of database optimization.

 ## Contributing